 Set up list connection

-Set up the fields to show in the child table
+Add the fields to show from the child list

 Use the table found under “Show all fields in the child list” for a complete list of fields in the “Child” list.